DecioXXIV/DecioXXIV/README.md

 # 👋 Hi, I’m @DecioXXIV 🐉

-🌱 I'm a MSc Computer Science and Engineering student at "Università degli Studi Roma Tre", striving to learn more and master my competencies within the fields of Machine Learning and Data Science.
+🌱 I'm a PhD Computer Science and Automation at _Università degli Studi Roma Tre_, striving to learn more and master my competencies within the fields of Machine Learning, Data Science.

-📚 I'm currently attending the following courses:
-  - Big Data
-  - Advanced Topics in Computer Science
+📚 I'm currently working on _Explainable Artificial Intelligence for Data-Centric AI_, with the aim of making the results provided by Learning-based systems more interpretable and reliable.

 ## 👨‍💻 Principal Repositories:
+Here you can find some nice Projects I have worked on:

 | Repository | Description | Languages | Technologies |
 | ---------- | ----------- | --------------------- | ------------ |